diesimo-ai/self-driving-car-projects/p1-kinematic-bicycle-model/readme.md

 ## Usage

-Run the notebook each cell by cell to get to see the results.
+Run the notebook cell by cell to get to see the results.

 ## Model Output